The locally complexified-gentle algebras: The locally complexified-gentle algebras

 There are many other properties of locally complexified-gentle algebras that can be investigated.
 In the rest of this paper, our purpose is to describe locally complexified-gentle algebras in a more concrete form.
 By (1) in the above proposition and Gabriel's theorem, a reasonable approach is to use modulated quivers.

 In the following subsections, we give two types of locally complexified-gentle algebras and conjecture that they are all locally complexified-gentle algebras.
-An algebra $A$ is called \textbf{connected} if the quiver in its quiver presentation is connected.
+An $\xr$-algebra $A$ is called \textbf{connected} if $A$ is Morita equivalent to some $T(Q,\mathcal{M})/I$ such that $Q$ is a connected quiver.
 Notice that an algebra is (locally) complexified-gentle if and only if so is each of its connected components.